break7533/Cabeda/README.md

 ### For more information visit my personal website https://cabeda.me/
 ##

-🏢 I'm currently work at Talkdesk as a Data Enginner.
+🏢 I'm currently working at Talkdesk as a Data Engineer.

 🌱 Besides liking Data I also enjoy learning about Javascript and web technologies in general.